TheDeepLogic/Applesoft-BASIC-Interpreter/README.md

 - `GOTO line_num` - Jump to line number
 - `GOSUB line_num` / `RETURN` - Subroutine calls
 - `IF condition THEN statement` - Conditional execution
+   - `THEN` actions may include multiple colon-separated parts (e.g., `IF ...
+THEN A=1: GOTO 50`)
+   - All `THEN` parts are treated as a single conditional group; they only run when the condition is true.
 - `FOR var = start TO end [STEP step]` ... `NEXT var` - Loops
 - `ON expr GOTO/GOSUB line1, line2, ...` - Computed branching
 - `CONT` - Resume after STOP